gear-foundation/gear-wiki/docs/examples/DeFi/staking.md

 -	$L(t)$ - total staked amount of tokens at time $t$;
 -	$l(t)$ - token staked by user at time $t$;

-To implement that formula it’s necessary to store $l(t)$ for each user and for each time interval and $L(t)$ for each time interval.
-In order to compute a reward we have to run a for loop for each time interval.
-That operation сonsumes a lot of gas and storage.
+To apply the formula, one needs to store $l(t)$ for each user and time interval, and $L(t)$ for each time interval.
+To calculate a reward, a for loop must be executed for each time interval.
+This process consumes a significant amount of gas and storage.
+A more efficient approach is feasible:
-It can be done in a more efficient way:

 Let $l(t)$ for a user is constant $k$ for $a \le t \le b$.
 Then: